wzdlc1996/HugoSource/content/Artic/InsiteSearch.md

 # Sign up to Algolia

 It is allowed to sign up to Algolia with the authorization of Github or Google accounts.
-And by defauld, Algolia will construct an app to us.
+And by the default, Algolia will construct an app to us.
 For new user there is a 14-day-free-trial with much more records and permitted operations.
 One can get to learned during these two weeks.

 The direct interface for the user of Algolia is its `Dashboard` [[Dashboard][4]].
 And in the indices page we can find how many indices have been used.